WAL Files Backup Statistics

 - Transferred — amount of data transferred to the target repository

-The Last period section displays the following statistics of log backups per VM for the latest session of the log backup job:
+The Last period section displays the following statistics of log backups for every VM for the latest session of the log backup job:

-- The RPO column displays statistics on log processing interval (calculated as described above)
+- The RPO column displays statistics on log processing interval.

-- The Sessions column includes statistics of log backups per VM, calculated as follows:
+- The Sessions column includes statistics of log backups per VM, calculated based on their status:

 - Success — number of intervals when all database logs were backed up successfully